KarnSweta/Challenges/Challenge2/readme.md

-get_ec2_metadata.py - 1. gets the metadata of the current ec2 instance in json format.
+get_ec2_metadata.py -<br> 1. gets the metadata of the current ec2 instance in json format.
-                      2. Asks for input of a key whose metadata data value is needed and returns the value as output.
+                      2. Asks for input of a key whose metadata data value is needed and returns the value as output. <br>

-TEST RESULTS :
+TEST RESULTS :<br>
 {
     "meta-data": {
         "ami-id": "ami-08c40ec9ead489470",